Lelit Elizabeth vs Victoria: What Is the Difference?

 Compact, fast warm-up, PID temperature control, and the Lelit58 group head.
 The ideal starting point for home espresso.

-Shop Victoria
+Shop the Victoria →

 Boiler System — Single vs Dual